2021/10/pins-string-connection-1080-alt.jpg A large grid of pins connected with string. Communication, technology, network concept

 Brands must make every touchpoint as easy on the customer as possible.
 If digital is the primary touchpoint, consider investing in technology upgrades.

-A holistic view across all touchpoints for will help your brand capture the full customer experience.
+A holistic view across all touchpoints will help your brand capture the full customer experience.

 Hear Director of Client Services Paul Donagher discuss how customers take on multiple personas as they move through the purchase journey: